sjuvekar/reactive-programming-scala/ReactiveCheatSheet.md

 It is used as follows:

     val p = Promise[T]          // defines a promise
     p.future                    // returns a future that will complete when p.complete() is called p.complete(Try[T])          // completes the future
-    p success T         // successfully completes the promise
+    p success T                 // successfully completes the promise p failure (new <Exception>) // failed with an exception

 ## Observables
 Observables are asynchronous streams of data.
 Contrary to Futures, they can return multiple values.